MESC2004/Syntax_Highlighter_ITC_Dream_Team/README.md

     - or
     - not

-- Reserved Words and keys
+- Reserved Words and keys:
-    - ""
-    - ''
     - :
     - if
     - else